CyberWarrior91/python-project-50/README.md

 **Description:**

-This is a utility that compares two json/yml files and shows the result in three different formats: stylish, plain, json
+This is a utility that compares two json/yml files and shows the result in three different formats: stylish, plain or json

 #### Clone the repository using this command:
 ```git clone https://github.com/CyberWarrior91/python-project-50.git```